 The 2022 Winter Olympics, officially known as the XXIV Olympic Winter Games, is a winter multi-sport event scheduled to take place in Beijing, China, between 4 and 20 February 2022.
 The elected host city was announced in July 2015 by the International Olympic Committee (IOC), in Kuala Lumpur, Malaysia.
 It will be the first Winter Olympic Games and second Olympic Games in Beijing; the 2008 Summer Olympics were held there.

-The 2020 Summer Olympics, officially known as the Games of the XXXII Olympiad, is a major international multi-sport event due to be celebrated in the tradition of the Olympic Games, as governed by the International Olympic Committee (IOC).
-The host city of the Games will be Tokyo, as announced at the 121st IOC Session (which is also the 13th Congress) held in Copenhagen, Denmark, on October 2, 2009.
-They are scheduled to be held from August 5 to 21, 2020.
+The 2024 Summer Olympics, officially known as the Games of the XXXIII Olympiad, is a major international multi-sport event due to be celebrated in the tradition of the Olympic Games, as governed by the International Olympic Committee (IOC).
+The host city of the Games will be PARIS, as announced at the 121st IOC Session (which is also the 13th Congress) held in Copenhagen, Denmark, on October 2, 2009.
+They are scheduled to be held from July 26 to August 11, 2024.

 - Beijing National Aquatics Center – curling / 4,000 existing/renovated

 - Beijing National Indoor Stadium – ice hockey / 18,000 existing